-While conducting Steller sea lion research in Alaska during a 3-week survey in 2000, we saw more than 50 Steller sea lions with life-threatening neck entanglements from fishing gear and marine debris (litter) or swallowed fishing hooks.
+While conducting Steller sea lion research in Alaska during a 3-week survey in 2000, we saw more than 50 Steller sea lions with life-threatening neck entanglements from fishing gear and marine debris (trash) or swallowed fishing hooks.
 Unfortunately at the time, there was no safe way to capture and disentangle these large (adult males can weigh up to 2000 pounds) sea lions.
 At the same time, we were observing many northern fur seals entangled in fishing nets and marine debris in the Pribilof Islands, Alaska.
 We wanted to do SOMETHING to help these animals and so until safe disentanglement methods were developed, we decided to do our best focusing on PREVENTION of marine debris through outreach and education.

-There have been many advances in pinniped entanglement response in the last several years; notably, remote sedation now allows responders to safely capture and disentangle large pinnipeds that previously were inaccessible.
+There have been many advances in pinniped entanglement response in the last several years.
+Most notably, remote sedation now allows responders to safely capture and disentangle large pinnipeds that previously were inaccessible.
 However, it is essential to work collectively to find solutions to prevent marine debris from entering our waterways.
-By working together on outreach and prevention, we can help to mitigate the impacts of marine debris on pinnipeds and all marine species.
+By working together on global outreach and prevention, we can help to mitigate the impacts of marine debris on pinnipeds and all marine species.
 PREVENTION is the key to solving this global problem.
+You too can help!